GWphua/aws-notes/README.md

 - Security Groups are the fundamental of network security in AWS
 - They control how traffic is allowed into or out of our EC2 instance
 - Security groups only contain _allow_ rules
+  - Can specify separate rules for inbound and outbound traffic.
+  - All inbound traffic is blocked by default
+  - All outbound traffic is authorized by default
 - Security groups rules can reference by IP or by security group
 - Security groups can be attached to multiple instances
+- Security groups are stateful
+  - If you send a request from your instance:
+    - The response traffic for that request is allowed to flow in regardless of inbound security group rules.
+    - The responses to allowed inbound traffic are allowed to flow out, regardless of outbound rules.

 #### Security Groups as a firewall